AndrewDanilov/yii2-custom-pages/README.md

                     // access role for page controller
                     'access' => ['admin'],
                 ],
+                // page-tag is optional controller.
+Define it if you want to use tags on your pages.
+                'page-tag' => [
+                    'class' => 'andrewdanilov\custompages\controllers\backend\PageTagController',
+                    // access role for page-tag controller
+                    'access' => ['admin'],
+                ],
             ],
             // path to Views for pages and categories 'templatesPath' => '@frontend/views/custompages',